-• The desire is to maintain at least a 40' setback from the back of curb to provide a comfortable

-Future buildings should provide support for the road by filling between new structural walls and the existing retaining wall to achieve a connection to and orientation toward N. Tryon St. after a wall is constructed.
+- The desire is to maintain at least a 40' setback from the back of curb to provide a comfortable pedestrian environment. - Future buildings should provide support for the road by filling between new structural walls and the existing retaining wall to achieve a connection to and orientation toward N. Tryon St. after a wall is constructed.
 Development may then front on N. Tryon St. with accessible entrances from the sidewalk.
-Active entrances along other streets
+Active entrances along other streets should be considered and structured parking is appropriate behind the retaining wall, where feasible, meeting all other policy recommendations.
+An example is set by the JW Clay Blvd/UNC Charlotte parking deck, with space for active uses constructed adjacent to the sidewalk.

-- Trees should be planted in the planting strip between the curb and the sidewalk to establish a tree line that should be carried along the corridor. - Tree planting should be done in accordance with NCDOT policies in place at the time of development.
-If not currently feasible, trees should be planted behind the sidewalk, as close to the travel lane as NCDOT policies will allow. - Trees should also be planted between the sidewalk and building setbacks to complement street trees. - ^{ID} If overhead utilities are buried, large maturing trees are desired between the sidewalk and required setbacks at frequent, regular intervals (about every 60').
+- Trees should be planted in the planting strip between the curb and the sidewalk to establish a tree line that should be carried along the corridor. - ^{ID} Tree planting should be done in accordance with NCDOT policies in place at the time of development.
+If not currently feasible, trees should be planted behind the sidewalk, as close to the travel lane as NCDOT policies will allow. - Trees should also be planted between the sidewalk and building setbacks to complement street trees. - ^D If overhead utilities are buried, large maturing trees are desired between the sidewalk and required setbacks at frequent, regular intervals (about every 60').
 If utilities remain in place, medium or large maturing trees are still encouraged between the sidewalk and setbacks and/or site improvements, however the location should meet the utility company policies in place at the time development occurs.